 There are many risks to having unwanted water in your home.
-Even though it may seem harmless, often the water is clean and clear looking, it is likely to contain toxins that are harmful to the health of you and your family.
-As water makes its way over the ground and into your basement, it pulls along with it anything within its path.
-The contaminants in the water pose the greatest danger, but there are many that involved with a flooded basement.
+Even though it may seem harmless (often the water is clean and clear looking), it is likely to contain toxins that are harmful to the health of you and your family.
+As water makes its way over the ground and into your basement, it pulls along with it anything in its path.
+The contaminants in the water pose the greatest danger, but there are many that are involved with a flooded basement.
 The following is a list of these dangers.

 - Pulled in Toxins

 - Manganese and iron are two heavy metals that are found in high concentrations of ground water.
 Yards and gardens often contain fertilizers and pesticides that can soak into the water.
 Chemical spills or leaking fuel tanks can also get into the traveling water.
 Animal feces and many other natural and human-induced chemicals can be found in ground water.

 - Mold can start to grow and spread within 48-72 hours after water enters the home.
 Allergens and irritants that are harmful to human health are produced by molds.
 Any source of the water must be fully addressed before the mold can be remediated because it is likely to come back if any moisture remains.